 Clothing from consignment or thrift stores should always be washed or dry-cleaned before wearing for hygienic purposes and to prevent skin irritation.

-Even though these clothes have probably been cleaned before being placed for sale, washing in your regular detergent will insure better results for your family.
-This is particularly important if someone in your home has sensitivity to fragrances like those in fabric softeners that so many people love.
+Even though these clothes have probably been cleaned before being placed for sale, washing in your regular detergent will ensure better results for your family.
+This is particularly important if someone in your home has a sensitivity to fragrances like those in fabric softeners that so many people love.

 Allow the freshly washed clothes to air dry in a breezy location and give the item a final sniff test before wearing.

 What Can I Do to Reduce Exposure to Chemicals on Clothing?

 You can avoid some chemicals by shopping for organically produced natural fiber clothing.
 But be sure to read the care labels because not all cotton and linen and wool clothing is created equal.
 Manufacturers apply chemicals to prevent mildew, and natural fibers are particularly vulnerable to mildew if exposed to moisture.